alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 cond ?
 NumberField(n1) : NumberField(n2)
 ```

-If you need to do this consider adding a key to `NumberField` that
+If you need to do this consider provided a `key` to `NumberField` that
 is changed whenever a different cell is selected.

 :::